Arrow Source Trail

 Section 2

-Enjoy the 360 degree views.
-Enjoy the 360 degree views.
-On a good day they're epic with the Cambrian Mountains in the distance as well as the Radnor Forest, the Black Mountains and the central Brecon Beacons.
-Fromm the trig head East along a track that is fairly easy to follow.
-Check the map.
-You'll see the Arrow source marked on it as 3 gullies.
-Head for the furthest on the right.
-You can walk down it or around it.
-Explore for a while and sense what beauty is in your midst - the Arrow stream appears fairly quickly.
 Be aware the source or gully looks like a ha ha from above.
-If walking around it a trail will lead you down to Cwm Kesty.
-If walking through the Gully/ravine, which is for the agile continue for 1 KM or so until you come across a track that heads upwards to your right.
+If walking around it a trail will lead you down to virgin river/stream and then on to Cwm Kesty via a fording point trail.
+If walking through the Gully/ravine, which is for the agile continue for 1 KM or so until you come across the same fording point trail that heads upwards to your right.
 This will bring you to Cwm Kesty.
-Once on the track at Cwm Kesty turn right along it and head back into the hills.
+Once on the track at Cwm Kesty turn right along it and then left head back into the hills.
 This is hard core farming country but is beautiful.

 Section 3